ge-studi/LGMVIPWeb-Create-react-app/README.md

-To install the dependencies run "npm install" to run the project  write "npm start" in terminal
+To install the dependencies run "npm install".

+to run the project  write "npm start" in terminal.